 But all-in-all, given the ubiquity of condos and the flexibility they offer, that’s the way I would go.

-Steamboat Springs Ski Resort is known for its excellent skiing and it didn’t disappoint.
+Steamboat Ski Resort is known for its excellent skiing.
+It didn’t disappoint.

-The instructors at the Steamboat ski school* were seasoned adults, not teenagers.
-They were unfailingly friendly and did a good job of putting the kids as ease and grouping them by age and ability.
+The instructors at the resort’s ski school were seasoned adults, not teenagers.
+They were unfailingly friendly and did a good job of putting the kids at ease and grouping them by both age and ability.

 The slopes, much longer than what Tiny Traveler is used to, intimidated her at first.
-But if she’d had a second day I think she would have had a blast on the long green and blue runs.
+But by the end of the lesson she was having fun.
+If she’d had a second day I think she would have had a blast on the long green and blue runs.

-If you also have adults skiing for at least five days, kids’ lift tickets are free.
+If you also have adults skiing for at least five days, kids’ ages 5-12 get free lift tickets for the same number of days.
 Lift tickets for kids under 5YO are $10.
 And you can save some money by booking lessons and rentals together.

-The sun is bright, so be sure to bring sunscreen and goggles or sunglasses for everyone.
-Dress in layers so you can unzip when the slopes warm up and keep warm on the long ski lift rides.
+Packing Tip: The sun is bright and reflects off the snow.
+Bring sunscreen, lip balm and goggles for everyone.
+Dress kids in layers so you can unzip when the slopes warm up and keep warm on the long ski lift rides.

 Non-skiers can enjoy the mountain scenery while riding to the top of the ski mountain in the gondola.
-Our tickets ($22 for adults) came with a 10% discount at the mountain lodge.
+Our tickets came with a discount at the mountain lodge.

 The food is standard ski cafeteria fare.
-But the bar has a great view of the mountains.
+But the bar has a stunning view of the mountains.

 We couldn’t resist the large glass jars filled with colorful layers of pickled olives, tomatoes and peppers for bloody Marys.
 While we waited for Tiny Traveler to finish up her ski lesson we had our impressively good cocktails with a view to match.

-You can’t visit Steamboat without a dip in the hot springs it’s named for.
+It’s called Steamboat Springs for a reason.
+You can’t visit without a dip in the eponymous hot springs, even in the winter.

-Old Town Springs, right in town, is perfect for families.
-Daily admission buys you access to several heated outdoor pools and whirlpools.
+Old Town Hot Springs, right in town, and completely family friendly.
+Daily admission buys you access to several heated outdoor pools and whirlpools along with use of the locker room; towels can be rented for a fee.

 There is a kiddie pool in summer.
 Slides and a water obstacle course are an additional fee when they’re open, also only in summer.

-Even without these extras kids love it here.
-It was snowing when we went and Tiny Traveler got a huge kick out of building snowmen and swimming at the same time.
+Even without these extras, kids love it.
+It was snowing when we went and Tiny Traveler got a huge kick out of building snowmen while standing in a hot tub.

 Tip: Local people wore winter hats with their swimsuits to keep their heads warm.
-Flip flops and extra towels are handy in the busy locker room.
+Flip-flops and your own towels are handy in the busy locker room.

-The trails at Fiskcreek Falls, just four miles above the town, were shoveled and walkable despite a good foot of snow on the ground the day we visited.
+The trails at Fiskcreek Falls, just four miles above the town, were shoveled and navigable (with proper boots) despite a good foot of snow on the ground the day we visited.

 A 15-minute walk uphill gives you a good view of the valley.
 Head back to the parking lot and a 5-minute walk downhill (it’s longer coming back) takes you to a scenic bridge below the falls.

-The scenery was Frozenesque and the distances are manageable for kids five and up.
+The scenery was Frozenesque and the distances are manageable for kids 5YO and up.

 Visit the Local History Museum